APLMOOC/APLMOOC/docs/course/ch7/part3.md

 ## Conditional expressions

 Recall that when using dfns we could execute parts of our code depending on whether a logical operation returns a `1` or a `0`.
 In tradfns, the usual dfn conditional expressions are not recognized.
-The equivalent method of specifying a conditional expressions is similar to imperative programming languages, using an ``:If`` statement.
+The equivalent method of specifying a conditional expression is similar to imperative programming languages, using an ``:If`` statement.

-Consider the following example, where we check if our tradfn has a left argument using the [`⎕NC` function](https://help.dyalog.com/17.1/Content/Language/System%20Functions/nc.htm) which returns `0` when a variable name is unused.
+Consider the following example, where we check if our tradfn has a left argument using the [`⎕NC` function](https://docs.dyalog.com/20.0/language-reference-guide/system-functions/nc/) which returns `0` when a variable name is unused.

 ```apl
        ∇ result ← {LEFT} function RIGHT